nolepointer/SecretFunction/README.md

 Implementation
 --------------
 I chose Java because that is my strongest language and the language required by the job I am applying for.
-My implementation uses a Sieve of Eratosthenes to efficiently generate prime numbers stored by true values in a Bitset.
-To test secret() with all combinations of prime numbers, the program will loop through a computed BitSet for every combination of prime numbers x and y.
-It will call a wrapper function with x+y, x and y seperately and compare if the results are equivalent.
-If they ever yield false, the function is not additive.
-If the loop completes then the function is additive thus it will return true.
+My implementation uses a Sieve of Eratosthenes to efficiently generate prime numbers.
+These numbers are stored by marking the index of their value as 'true' in a Bitset.
+The program will test secret() with all combinations of prime numbers within a given range.
+It does this using a nested loop which identifies all pairs of prime numbers, x and y, in a BitSet.
+It will then call a wrapper function with x+y, x and y seperately and compare if the results are equivalent.
+If any pair is not equivalent then the secret function is not additive.
+If the loop completes then the secret function is additive.

 The wrapper function will use a HashMap to cache values returned from the secret function.
-Since we do not know the implementation of the function, we must assume worst case that it is inefficient.
-HashMap lookups are quick and many duplicate values are sent to secret making this a good optimization.
-Of course, we are assuming that sufficient memory is available to hold this HashMap, which is rather light.
+Since we do not know the implementation of the secret function, we must assume that it is inefficient.
+HashMap lookups are quick and many duplicate values are sent to secret which makes caching a good optimization.
+Of course, we are assuming performance is more important than memory usage as this optimization utilizes extra memory.

 The secret() function is called via a static method in the Mystery class.
 This method is currently implemented as an additive function for testing purposes.